apple/ml-spin/README.md

 bash run.sh
 ```
 ### Pre-trained ConvMixer Models on ImageNet1K
 We provide our pretrained models of ConvMixer, WS-ConvMixer and WFWS-ConvMixer in the following table.
-For the WFWS-ConvMixer, we first initialized the model using the proposed weight fusion technique with mean strategy, and then run the `models/fuse_weights.py` to export the fused model after training.
+For the WFWS-ConvMixer, we first initialize the model using the proposed weight fusion technique with mean strategy, and then run the `models/fuse_weights.py` to export the fused model after training.
 In order to re-run the model, please use the WS-ConvMixer configuration.
-Please note we did a light hyperparameter tunning so the accuracy is slightly higher than the numbers reported in the paper.
+Please note we did a light hyperparameter tuning so the accuracy is slightly higher than the numbers reported in the paper.
 | C/D/P/K | Weight Sharing? | Weight Fusion? | Sharing Rate | Share Distribution | Sharing Mapping | Accuracy | Model Size |
 | ------- | --------------- | -------------- | ------------ | ------------- | -------------------- | -------- | ---------- |
 | 768/32/14/3 | No  | No  | - | - | - | 76.32% | [79MB](pretrained/ConvMixer_768_32_14_3-Stripped.pyth)